andywillcock/find-political-donors/README.md

 #### medianvals_by_date.py

 The approach for medianvals_by_date was similar to medianvals_by_zip.
 After extracting and processing the data I used a similarly structure dictionary: {cmte_id:{transaction_date:[donation amounts]}.
+This dictionary is then sorted so that the CMTE_ID's are in alphabetical order and their dates are in chronological order.
 The median value, total number of donations, and total amount of the donations for each cmte_id and date are calculated each time a new row of data is read in.
 One row for each cmte_id and date is written out to the user-specified output file.